My childhood was a little different.

 We traveled up and down the state of California, and neighboring states, dazzling audiences of children with singing, dancing, prizes, skits, lots of candy, and of course, puppets.
 I would go to sleep in one city and wake up 100 miles up the coast the next morning.
 (Shhh, don’t tell CHP.)
 It sounds like something out of a movie, but at the time, it was all I knew.
 Didn’t everyone live this way – making new friends every week, viewing the world as your limitless front yard, feeling like a VIP at your own traveling spectacle?
 No, that didn’t happen to you?

 I came out of that experience taller, wiser, and with a few more fillings than a child should probably ever have in their baby teeth, but otherwise unscathed.
-That vibrant life filled with music and imagination instilled a deep creative drive within me that has propelled my adult career choices, first as a journalist and artist, and now as a marketer and photographer.
+That vibrant life filled with music and imagination instilled a deep creative drive within me that has propelled my adult career choices, first as a journalist and artist, and now as a marketer and photographer for a creative agency.

 This blog and its social channels are the culmination of years of travel – nationally and abroad, in my recent past and far into my future.
 Stick with me as I continue to see the colorful side of life in every day trip around California and every airplane ride to foreign shores.